-The good news: I can think of several sites that offer something new for battle-weary players.
+The good news: I can think of several new poker sites that offer something new for battle-weary players.
 A new game type, new bonus structures, or new software.

-The bad news: I've seen players burned enough time by honest to goodness brand new (and in online poker terms that mean it's been around for only 1-2 years) sites that I don't recommend them.
+The bad news: I've seen players burned enough time by honest-to-goodness brand new poker sites (and in online poker terms, that mean it's been around for only 1-2 years) that I don't recommend them.

 I'm going to show you several "new" poker sites that I feel hit the sweet spot.

-I think the perfect new site smoothie blend is a mix of:
+I think the perfect new poker site smoothie blend is a mix of:

 Poker isn't booming right now.
-These days, online poker rooms have to fight more for new players.
+These days, online poker sites have to fight more for new players.